Background and aims

 Study participants with mild Alzheimer's dementia, and patients with slight memory impairments, will be examined via magnetic resonance imaging (MRI), electroencephalography (EEG) and measurement of pupil width.

-Principle Investigator: PD Dr. Klaus Fließbach
+Principle Investigator: Prof Dr. med.
+Dipl.-Psych.
+Klaus Fließbach

 Start of the study: 2013